 – Workshops are also given during the first half of the course (October to February).

 Linear documentary development tutorials (Virginia García del Pino)

 Objective: To provide students with the necessary tools to learn how to develop their own projects.
 These tutorials are designed as a workshop in which practical exercises (writing and realization) related to the topics proposed by the students are carried out.
 They work individually and in groups, presenting results in class that create a space for discussion and reflection on the cinematographic form.

 It is an open space in which the idea, script and audiovisual treatment are worked on in such a way that the projects grow into a possible film.
+Because the Master will produce some of these projects, students are asked to adapt their ideas to the geographical setting of Barcelona or nearby towns.
 Once these are completed and developed, the workshop focuses on translating them into a professional dossier and a teaser (promotional video) for the student to learn how to present their future projects to the industry.